fabrice-ducos/tclbuild/README.md

 ### If you need more control

 Edit `build.cfg`:
-  - set the desired versions for the tools
+  - set the desired versions for the tools (so you can compile a prefered version of Tcl or of some packages for your system)
   - comment or uncomment the TARGETS lines depending on the needed tools
   - edit the installation path: PREFIX